 Making the perfect cocktail requires precision, experience, a good amount of training, and a perfect recipe.
 After all, many bartenders undergo special courses and even schooling to learn how to make these alcoholic drinks.
-Luckily, Alexa has a skill supplied by The Bartender, which gives users immediate answers to all mixology-related questions.
+Luckily, Alexa has a skill supplied by, which gives users immediate answers to all mixology-related questions.
 Simply say, “Alexa, ask The Bartender how to make a Sex on the Beach,” and the device will read you the instructions.
 With approximately 12,000 recipes to choose from, it’s safe to say you’ll probably never run out of new drinks to try.
 Keep in mind that this skill is categorized as “for mature audiences,” and Alexa will let you know that only users who are 21 years and older can use the skill.

 5. Convert measurements